distantfield/calm/README.md

 # Using Calm

-For security and reliability reasons, we do not offer Calm as a hoted library.
+For security and reliability reasons, we do not offer Calm as a hosted library.

 To conduct your own deployment, either create a new [script project](https://developers.google.com/apps-script/guides/projects) within your account.